 - Antibiotics help treat or prevent a bacterial infection.

 - Local anesthesia is usually given for this procedure.
 This medicine is injected into your back to numb the area and dull the pain.
 You may still feel pressure or pushing during the procedure.

 During your procedure:

 - A small incision will be made over your broken vertebrae where a needle will be inserted.
 Your healthcare provider may insert the needle directly into your skin to reach your broken vertebrae.
 Cement is then injected through the needle into your vertebrae to fill the broken or cracked area.
 After the cement is injected, the needle is removed.

 - If an incision was made in your back, it will be closed with stitches.
 A bandage may be placed over the area where your procedure was done.
 Your healthcare provider may do an x-ray or CT scan to check for any leaks.

 After your procedure:

-Your nerves and spinal cord may be damaged during surgery.
+Your nerves and spinal cord may be damaged during the procedure.
 Spinal cord damage may cause you to leak spinal fluid, and you may become paralyzed.
 Nearby vertebrae or bones, such as the ribs, may get fractured.
 After your procedure, you may have bruising, increased pain, and you may get an infection.
 Cement may leak into your spinal cord, kidneys, and blood vessels.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.